 Tamana S.H.
 Djuya , born in 1984, is a multidisciplinary visual artist who lives and works in Vancouver, Canada.

-Tamana’s artistic vocabulary raises historical and timeless questions while formulating a wholly contemporary artistic message.
+Tamana's artistic vocabulary raises historical and timeless question while formulating a wholly contemporary artistic message.
 Djuya's work has been exhibited and collected since 2015, and has found its way into the hand of private collectors in Canada, USA and Europe.

 My artwork depicts a critical view of socio-political and cultural issues as well as interpersonal themes.
 The idea behind my work is to entertain but also to create a ‘space’ that provides an opportunity for exchanging ideas and making connections between old and new, and a rethinking how different cultural centres perceive things, in order to open up possibilities for dialogue.